Most great writers agree there are two main ways to become a better writer: write a lot, and read a lot.

 A big part of editing and improving your writing work is rewriting.
 How many times do you delete and rewrite the same sentence?
 Or reword it in your head?
 I do this all the time, constantly looking for a better phrase or word to get my point across.

 I try to always leave at least a day in-between drafting and editing a piece.
 Mostly this comes from my boredom of working on the same piece for too long—my brain likes to have a break and think about something else for a while.
 But it's actually good for my work.
 Leaving enough time that I can do other things, and have a full night's sleep before coming back to my draft means my subconscious can continue thinking about the topic while I'm not aware of it.
-When I come back fresh the next day, I can easily think of better ways to reword my points, or see mistakes I missed the first time round.
+When I come back fresh the next day, I can easily think of better ways to reword my points, or see mistakes I missed the first time around.

 Later on, John found the original and was curious enough to compare the two.
 He found that the second version was actually noticeably better than the original.
 Somehow, John's subconscious had continued to work on his ideas without him realising, so when he wrote the script the second time he did a better job.